phaux/game-api/docs/decisions/0001-coordinate-match-status-tracking-using-signed-tokens.markdown

 * Once the match starts, the server confirms that to the `serverlist`.

-* After a completed match, a game server uses the match report token to authenticates a request to the matchmaker that reports the results of the match.
+* After a completed match, a game server uses the match reporter token to authenticates a request to the matchmaker that reports the results of the match.

 From the POV of a client the happy path flow is: